Reducing Your Risk of Cirrhosis

 Maintain a Healthy Weight

-Obesity is a major cause of liver disease.
-Eating a healthy diet and getting appropriate exercise are two important steps anyone can take that will reduce the risk for chronic liver disease.
+is a major cause of liver disease.
+Eating a healthy diet and getting appropriate exercise are 2 important steps anyone can take that will reduce the risk for chronic liver disease.

 American Liver Foundation